Gabby Allen Shows Off Bodacious Booty In Thong Bikini

 “Guuurl.. that’s insane,” added a fourth admirer with pink and red heart emoji.

-Earlier in the month, Gabby shared a snap that saw her rocking a western outfit.
+Earlier in the month, Gabby shared a snap that saw her rocking a western-themed outfit.
 She sported a long orange dress that had a halter-style neck.
 She wore a gold chain belt cinched around her waist.
 She lifted the bottom of the dress over her knees to reveal her toned legs in a pair of cowboy boots covered with brown and black spots.